geoserver/geoserver-history/doc/user/source/tutorials/imagemosaic-jdbc/imagemosaic-jdbc_tutorial.rst

 .. image:: snapshot2.png

-Press New and fill in the formular
+Press :guilabel:`New` and fill in the formular

 .. image:: snapshot3.png

-Press Submit.
+Press :guilabel:`Submit`.

-Press Apply, then Save to save your changes.
+Press :guilabel:`Apply`, then :guilabel:`Save` to save your changes.

 Next select :menuselection:`Config-->Data-->Coverages-->New` and select "osm".

 .. image:: snapshot4.png

-Press New and you will enter the Coverage Editor.
-Press Submit, Apply and Save.
+Press :guilabel:`New` and you will enter the Coverage Editor.
+Press :guilabel:`Submit`, :guilabel:`Apply` and :guilabel:`Save`.

 Under :menuselection:`Welcome-->Demo-->Map Preview` you will find a new layer "topp:osm".
 Select it and see the results